mfalaize/localize-task/README.md

 ###Description

 This project is a Ant task designed to translate files such as HTML files directly from the build process.
-This task generate as many directories as you have properties or java localization files in your project.
+This task generates as many directories as you have properties or java localization files in your project.

 For example, in this project there is two properties files for both French and English languages and one HTML file (test.html).
 When the unit test runs during the build, the task generate en/ and fr/ directories with translated test.html file inside.

 ###Why this project ?

 When you design an international HTML 5 project without a server language such as PHP or ASP (for static website or client-server project architecture with HTML-javascript), you always ask yourself about translation.
-May I use javascript and AJAX to get the right word from a remote server or do I have to use a server language ?
+May you use javascript and AJAX to get the right word from a remote server or do you have to use a server language ?

 The answer is this project.
 There is two advantages to use this :
 * The internationalization is as easy to maintain than a project using a server language.